jack9966qk/electron-aria2/README.md

 npm start
 ```

-Assumes `aria2c` command to be available on platforms other than Windows.
+Assumes `aria2c` command to be available on platforms other than Windows or macOS.

 ## Known Issues & Future Improvements